SanderMertens/flecs/docs/Queries.md

 Returning entities one at a time can negatively affect performance, especially for large tables.
 To learn more about why this behavior exists and how to ensure that mixed results use table-based iteration, see [Instancing](#instancing).

 The next example shows how queries with mixed `$this` and fixed sources can be iterated with `each`.
-The `each` function does not have the performance drawback of the last `iter` example, as it uses [instancing](#instancing) by default.
+The `each` function does not have the performance drawback of the last `run` example, as it uses [instancing](#instancing) by default.

 ```cpp
 flecs::query<Position, Velocity, SimTime> f =